iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.3.0/report.md

 > keeps saying the user and password are incorrect.
 I change the password=>get access.
 Close app.
 Next time says the same thing=>change password again....in a loop.<br> :date: __2021-06-02 20:22:56__

 > Not able to even sign up as freezes on biometrics page.
 Ridiculous.<br> :date: __2021-05-16 13:13:38__

-> Hardly ever works properly nowadays, all i want is to order a repeat prescription.<br> :date: __2021-05-16 10:31:12__